email / mxs@tlu.ee

 About

-Maximilian is a multidisciplinary scientist who collaborates towards a systematic understanding of art and culture, using critical and creative aesthetics, qualitative inquiry, quantitative measurement, and computation.
+Maximilian is a multidisciplinary scientist and art historian, who collaborates towards a systematic understanding of art and culture, using critical and creative aesthetics, qualitative inquiry, quantitative measurement, and computation.

 Maximilian Schich is a Professor for Cultural Data Analytics and the CUDAN ERA Chair holder at Tallinn University.
 A multidisciplinary researcher, Max aims to understand the nature of cultural interaction via a systematic combination of critical and creative aesthetics, qualitative inquiry, quantitative measurement, and computation.
 Ongoing research builds on a background in art history, network science, computational social science, and an applied experience in cultural “database pathologist”.
 Max’s PhD monograph pioneered network analysis in art research, focusing on antique reception and visual citation.
 In 2014, “A Network Framework of Cultural History” in Science Magazine and the Nature video “Charting Culture” made global impact.
 In recent years, Max has focused on the upcoming “Cultural Interaction” book, which will outline a systematic science of art and culture based on two decades of work.
 Max has studied at LMU Munich, HU-Berlin, and Bibliotheca Hertziana in Rome.
 Following a postdoc phase at BarabásiLab in Boston and the group of Dirk Helbing in Zurich, Max joined UT Dallas as an Associate Professor in Arts & Technology and a founding member of the Edith O’Donnell Institute of Art History.
 In June 2020, Max moved to Estonia to build, manage, and sustain the CUDAN research group, leading the ERA Chair project, which is funded within the Horizon 2020 research and innovation program of the European Commission.